The effects of dispersion damping and three-body interactions for accurate layered-material exfoliation energies: Introduction

 A key quantity used in benchmarking DFT methods for layered materials is the exfoliation energy, $E_\text{exfol}$, which is the energy penalty associated with isolating a monolayer from the bulk.
 It is commonly expressed as an energy per unit area to facilitate comparison between different layered materials:

 Here, $E_\text{bulk}$ and $E_\text{mono}$ are the energies of the bulk material and an isolated monolayer, respectively, $A$ is the in-plane area of the unit cell, and $N_\text{layers}$ is the number of layers in the cell.
-Further, a potential energy surface (PES) can be mapped in terms of the unit-cell $c$-parameter, corresponding to the lattice vector perpendicular to the atomic layers, which determines the interlayer spacing.
+Further, a potential energy curve can be mapped in terms of the unit-cell $c$-parameter, corresponding to the lattice vector perpendicular to the atomic layers, which determines the interlayer spacing.

 The best available reference data for exfoliation energies comes from random-phase approximation (RPA) calculations for 26 layered materials performed by Bj\"orkmann,\cite{bjorkman2014testing} which we will refer to as the ``LM26'' benchmark.
+The RPA is expected to provide an accurate description of long-range dispersion interactions, but has long been known to give an inadequate description of correlation at short range\cite{singwi1968electron,kurth1999density} and slightly underestimates $C_6$ dispersion coefficients.\cite{gould2012communication} Both Ning \textit{et al.}\cite{ning2022workhorse} and Krogel \textit{et al.}\cite{krogel2020perspectives} note that RPA underestimates exfoliation energies for graphite, \ch{MoS2}, and \ch{TiS2} compared to experiment and Quantum Monte Carlo data by 5--10~meV/\AA$^2$.
+Similar behaviour is noted by Zen \textit{et al.}, comparing high-level reference methods for molecular crystals.\cite{zen2018fast} However, in the absence of higher-level reference data for a set as large as LM26, comparisons to RPA data can still offer insight and have been common in the literature.\cite{bjorkman2014testing,tawfik2018evaluation,otero2020asymptotic,ning2022workhorse,emrem2022london}